bobbimanners/Applecorn/README.md

 - Press `D` for disk commands and enter the prefix of the build directory:
   `PFX /APPLECORN`
 - Press `L` to load a file and enter the filename `APPLECORN`.
-- Press `E` to enter the editor and issue the following command a the `:`
+- Merlin will enter the editor automatically (or press `E`).
+Issue the following command a the editor's `:` prompt: `asm`
-  prompt: `asm`
-- Once assembly is complete, press `O` to save the object file and enter the filename `APPLECORN`.
+- Once assembly is complete, enter the command `q` to quit the editor, then select `O` to save the object file and enter the filename `APPLECORN`.
 - Press `Q` to quit Merlin-8.

 ## Theory of Operation